Do you ever feel like you have a gorilla on your back?

 and the wisdom to know the difference.”

-- Learn to release the anger and resentment- Another hard one, because a lot of us like to hold grudges for years.
-For example, my grandmother had a falling out with her sister for some reason unknown to the family and held on to that for many decades.
+- Learn to release the anger and resentment– Another hard one, because a lot of us like to hold grudges for years.
+As an example, my grandmother had a falling out with her sister for some reason unknown to the family and held on to that for many decades.
 Keep in mind that she and her two sisters were war brides from Australia and their only family in this country.
-She never had a good relationship with her sister.
 Consequently, she ended up an unhappy, lonely person in the end, but for what?
 We are all on this wonderful earth for a relatively short time.
 Why not enjoy your time as much as possible?
 The bitterness will eat away at your soul and leave you an empty shell of who you were.
 You can’t truly find joy if you’re harboring negative thoughts about someone.
 Ironically, they probably don’t even know that you are holding these thoughts, so you’re only hurting yourself.
 Don’t waste your precious time and energy on holding a grudge.
 LOVE YOURSELF enough to move past the anger and hurt.
+And read this if you need help with forgiveness.

-- Let go of the past in order to be in the present and focus on the future- This goes back to the trauma of the past.
+- Let go of the past– This is a big one.
 Sometimes people get so stuck on a past event, that they can’t move forward.
 I could focus on all of the deaths that I have seen and performed as a veterinarian and constantly question whether it was the right thing to do.
 But that will not serve me now.
 I have said my prayers and let it go, knowing that the past has shaped me into who I am today.
 Therefore, I feel like I’m more empathetic and less judgmental than I used to be and am grateful for that.
-Here is an enlightening look at how to release the past.
+Here is an article to help you let go.

-Joyful thought for the day, “Life teaches you the art of letting go in every event.
-When you have learned to let go you will be joyful, and as you start being joyful more will be given to you.”- Sri Sri
+“Life teaches you the art of letting go in every event.
+When you have learned to let go you will be joyful, and as you start being joyful more will be given to you.”